balasan/redux-boilerplate/README.md

 weback is integrated into the extress server and will do automatic watch and reload

-to build for pruduction (before pushing to heroku)
+to build for pruduction (for example before pushing to heroku)
 ```
 npm run build
 ```